typora/support.typora.io/_posts/2021-11-21-activation.md

 - Please check your **network** connection, especially check if you can access [store.typora.io](https://store.typora.io).

-- Check for **firewalls** that may block Typora's access to the Internet.
+- Check for **firewalls** that may block Typora's access to the Internet or local disk.
+You can also try disable your firewall and run Typora in Administer mode.

 - If you can visit <https://store.typora.io> without VPN or proxy, then: